-Parties for kids have come a long way in the last decade due to more options, more expectations and more expense placed on an event that runs for only two-three hours.
-Involved in the children’s party industry for over 15 years, I’ve seen every type of party from the informal backyard gathering to a virtual carnival with a great variety of entertainment hired.
+Kid’s parties have come a long way in the last decade due to more options, more expectations and more expense placed on an event that runs approximately 2-3 hours.
+Being in the children’s party industry for 15 years, I have seen every kind of party from the informal backyard gathering to a virtual carnival with everything imaginable hired.

-But don’t be daunted!
-A children’s party doesn’t require an event planner or a big budget to be successful.
-I have some great pointers to get the party started and the kids really enjoying themselves.
+However, a children’s party doesn’t need an event planner or a big budget to be successful.
+I want to give you some great pointers to get the party started and the kids having a ball.

-1. Keep it traditional.
-Kids love it when predictable elements appear, and if they’re overlooked, it won’t go unnoticed!
+1. Stick with the familiar.
+Kids feel comfortable when predictable elements appear, and if they’re overlooked, it will not go unnoticed!
 Must-haves are: Food, birthday cake, and the all important Party Bag!
-If you have at least these three things, you have a party.
+If you provide these three things, you’ve got a party.

-2. What games to provide.
-There are innumerable options: Party games; hire an activity or entertainer or have it somewhere that will entertain the kids for you.
+2. What to provide for the kids.
+There are innumerable options: Party games; hire an entertainer or activity or have the party somewhere that will entertain the kids for you.
 The Golden Rule is: DON’T OVER-DO IT!

 One or two entertainment events are more than enough.
-Remember, the kids will be commanded to eat now, cut the cake now, watch the gifts being opened now, etc etc..
-If you add entertainers, activities and games, children may quickly be overwhelmed, and time whizzes by without the children having time to actually play.
+Remember, children will be commanded to eat now, cut the cake now, watch the gifts being opened now, etc etc..
+When you add entertainers, activities and games, the kids can easily be overwhelmed, and time whizzes by without the kids having time to actually play with abandonment.

-3. Play time: This element should be the top party essential.
-Allowing time for children to run about, play, talk and laugh with each other is golden.
+3. Play time: This element should be the number one party essential.
+Allowing time for children to play, run about, laugh and talk with each other is valuable.
 It suits children of all ages and capabilities, and -, it’s free!

 4. Age-appropriate entertainment.
-This tip may seem like a no-brainer, however many parties can have children feeling bored or bewildered.
+This idea may seem like a no-brainer, however I have attended many parties that can have children feeling bored or bewildered.
 For example, hiring a magician-clown for two-year olds left most of the children terrified.
 Another example is a bowling party for four-year olds.
-The kids had no interest in being competitive and after several bowls, the excitement had seriously worn off.
+The kids had no interest in being competitive and after a few bowls, the excitement had seriously worn off.
 And even Pass-the-Parcel can cause distress when played with children who are too young to realise they haven’t missed out, they just have to wait their turn.
-When you are hosting a party with mixed ages and genders, there is a wide range of entertainment that appeals, such as jumping castles and balloon-twisting.
+When you are holding a party for mixed ages and genders, there’s a broad range of entertainment that will appeal, such as face-painting and balloon-twisting.

 5. Relax!
-When planning a party, plan with your child and use your instincts – you know what they’ll enjoy most.
-On the day have a mini paper list so you don’t forget anything, like when to put the party pies in the oven or to hand out the party bags.
+When planning a party, listen to your child and use your instincts – you know what they will enjoy the most.
+On the day have a mini run-list so you don’t forget anything, like when to put the party pies in the oven or to hand out the party bags.

-And most importantly, enjoy YOURSELF too…after all -it’s a party!
+And lastly, enjoy YOURSELF too…after all -it’s a party!

 All the best!